-Lots of trainers have faced serious obstacles after the spread of COVID 19, as they were not ready to conduct online training.
-In this article we would like to share with you our recommended tips for valuable virtual training and teach you how to create an engaging learning environment remotely.
+Lots of trainers have faced serious obstacles after the spread of Covid-19, as they were not ready to conduct online training.
+In this article we will share with you our recommended tips for valuable virtual training and teach you how to create an engaging learning environment remotely.

 Make it easy

 Dealing with people from behind the screen is stressful, for both trainers and trainees.
-But as a trainer you are the one who is leading people, so you must spread the positive contagious energy in your virtual classroom.
+But as a trainer you are the one who is leading people, so you must be the one to spread positive energy in your virtual classroom.

-Avoid superfluous information, use simplified materials, straightforward to the point and delivered with multiple formats that satisfy different types of learners, such as: quizzes, joint projects, visual learning and individual work to make sure that your participants absorbed the content they have learned.
-Also, you can use free platforms to create interactive activities like: Educaplay and Quizizz.
+Avoid superfluous information, use simplified materials, be straightforward to the point and deliver with multiple formats to satisfy different types of learners.
+For example, quizzes, joint projects, visual learning and individual work make sure that your trainees absorb the content they have learned.
+Also, you can use free platforms, Educaplay and Quizizz, to create interactive activities.

-Google is considered a real gift for E-learning because it provides through its free apps an outstanding opportunity to engage and monitor learners.
-Through Google apps trainers can engage up to 50 students in one project and edit their remarks in Google docs forms, which allows trainers to review the history of any document and follow trainees input and progress remotely.
+Google is considered a real gift for e-learning because it provides through its free apps an outstanding opportunity to engage and monitor learners.
+Through Google Apps, trainers can engage up to 50 students in one project and edit their remarks in Google Docs forms, allowing trainers to review the history of any document and follow trainees' input and progress remotely.

-Trainers they can also create presentations through Google slides and conduct virtual meetings via Google Hangouts and Google+.
-One of the advantages of Google apps that both trainer and trainees can pick up their work from any digital device.
+Trainers can also create presentations through Google Slides and conduct virtual meetings via Google Hangouts.
+One of the advantages of Google Apps is that both trainer and trainees can pick up their work from any digital device, anywhere.

-Online preparation Virtual classrooms need preparation same as the physical classroom, but in different ways such as: 1) Test your devices 30 minutes before starting your session to make sure they are working properly and updates are installed.
-2) Upload your materials on a USB stick or a Google drive, to avoid any surprises caused by your laptop or PC crash.
-3) Close unnecessary browsers and programmes to speed up your PC or laptop 4) Set the chat policies of the virtual classroom before starting your virtual training session
+Online preparation Virtual classrooms need preparation, the same as the physical classroom, but in different ways.
+For example: 1) Test your devices 30 minutes before starting your session to make sure they are working properly and updates are installed.
+2) Upload your materials on a USB stick or a Google drive to avoid any lost work if your laptop or PC crashes.
+3) Close unnecessary browsers and programmes to speed up your device.
+4) Set appropriate chat policies of the virtual classroom before starting your virtual training session.

-Reward your participants, provide them with references related to the topic they are learning, ask them for regular presentation to give them a space to express themselves and evaluate their performance, also let them feel that they are a part of making decisions by asking them for suggestions and ideas to implement in the virtual classroom, this way grabs their attention.
+Reward your trainees, provide them with references related to the topic they are learning, ask them for regular presentations to give them a space to express themselves and evaluate their performances.
+Let them feel that they are a part of making decisions by asking them for suggestions and ideas to implement in the virtual classroom.